 - Warm the tortillas by either toasting them on a hot dry comal, or wrapping them in a damp paper towel and microwaving for 3 minutes on 50% power, or warming them on a sheet pan in the oven.
 You simply can't just take corn tortillas out of the package and use them.
 If using flour tortillas, place them on a plate in the microwave and cook for about 30 seconds to warm and make them more soft and pliable.

 - Build the tacos by placing a small amount of shredded cabbage on the bottom of the warmed taco shells.
 I like to use two corn tortillas per taco, street taco style.
 Add the shrimp and mushroom mixture and serve serving the sauce on the side or drizzling the sauce over the tacos.
 Garnish with more cabbage, add a wedge of lime for squeezing, some avocado and cilantro.

-The Best Mexican Shrimp Tacos … It’s What’s for Dinner
+Mexican Shrimp Tacos Recipe … It’s What’s for Dinner

 John / Kitchen Riffs says

 Wow.
 I don’t think I’ve ever had pineapple and adobo.
 With or without shrimp.
 Neat flavor combo — gotta try this.
 Thanks!

 Years ago I feel in love with the combination of chipotle adobo sauce and pineapple.
 Out of curiosity I dipped a spear of fresh pineapple in the adobo sauce and was instantly in love.
 So I can easily imagine how absolutely delicious these tacos are!
 Fabulous looking plate of tacos.